 Here’s what it means when Amazon says package arrived at a carrier facility:

 Carrier facilities are small distribution centers that are as common as local post offices.

 What Is a Carrier Facility?

 Basically, every town has a carrier facility, such as a post office (although different delivery companies have their own facilities that are comparable).

 It is entirely possible for a package to go through a few carrier facilities before it is finally delivered to your doorstep.

 Despite that, this message does not mean that you will get your package today.

 What Happens to Your Package From Order to Delivery?
+(7 Steps)

-The carrier facility message makes more sense when you track the entire journey of a delivery from Amazon.
+The carrier facility message makes more sense when you track the entire journey of delivery from Amazon.

 It starts with you placing an order, and it ends with the package in your hands.

 #1 Place an Order

 This is true for any delivery item, but since we’re looking specifically at Amazon, the process begins when you place an order via Amazon (through their app or website).

 When a digital order is logged into the system, it starts a chain of processes that ultimately bring your package to your door.

 As soon as Amazon receives your order, confirms your payment, and picks and packages the item (or items), you receive the Amazon’s shipping now message.

 These are the mega warehouses where items are stored before they are ordered, and it is here where the journey begins.